-The procedural norms referred to in this title concern the conduct referred to in article 1, carried out by:
+The procedural norms referred to in this title concern the delicts referred to in article 1, carried out by:

-a) Cardinals, Patriarchs, Bishops and Legates of the Roman Pontiff;

-b) clerics who are, or who have been, the pastoral heads of a particular Church or of an entity assimilated to it, Latin or Oriental, including the Personal Ordinariates, for the acts committed durante munere (while in office), c) clerics who are or who have been in the past leaders of a Personal Prelature, for the acts committed durante munere;

-d) those who are, or who have been, supreme moderators of Institutes of Consecrated Life or of Societies of Apostolic Life of Pontifical right, as well as of monasteries sui iuris (autonomous monateries), with respect to the acts committed durante munere.
+- a) Cardinals, Patriarchs, Bishops and Legates of the Roman Pontiff; - b) clerics who are, or who have been, the pastoral heads of a particular Church or of an entity assimilated to it, Latin or Oriental, including the Personal Ordinariates, for acts committed durante munere; - c) clerics who are or who were entrusted with the pastoral leadership of a Personal Prelature, for acts committed durante munere; - d) clerics who are or who were leaders of public clerical associations with the faculty of incardination, for acts committed durante munere; - e) those who are or who were Supreme Moderators of Institutes of Consecrated Life or of Societies of Apostolic Life of Pontifical right, as well as of monasteries sui iuris, for acts committed durante munere. - f) lay faithful who are or who were Moderators of international associations of the faithful recognized or erected by the Apostolic See, for acts committed durante munere.